 - Strategy linked to HRA Business Plan to deliver “Homes and Places where people want to live”

 - Corporate and Directorate Goals, Objectives, Strategies, Plans and Actions aligning individual actions to corporate intent

 - Developing structures and approaches to delivery, taking a Lean approach ensuring efficiency, effectiveness and reduced waste

 - Embedding of Covalent, performance measurement and monitoring approach, ensuring tracking of activity to KPI’s

 - Improvement Activity to develop each Directorate’s Focus, Structure, Discipline and Ownership

 - Staff engagement process for strategy communication, including a current state evaluation of staff engagement

 Bourton Group adopted an active and pragmatic approach to internal controls.
 A one page Quad of Aims was developed with the client to scope the work.
 Each element of support was broken into sub-projects with defined objectives and clear ownership within our consulting team.
-Client and stakeholder sign off was achieved early in the process through engagement in programme design.
-Regular meetings were held ensuring anticipated and required outcomes were linked to activity and aligned towards organisational outcomes.
-Detailed project plans were reviewed ensuring planned activity was delivered in time and budget, and required variation considered as close to the event as possible.
-We asked that at EMT level, NCH allocated a lead to ensure progress was made.
+Client and stakeholder sign off were achieved early in the process through engagement in programme design.
+Regular meetings were held ensuring anticipated and required outcomes were linked to activity and aligned toward organisational outcomes.
+Detailed project plans were reviewed ensuring planned activity was delivered in time and within budget, and required variation was considered as close to the event as possible.
+We asked that at the EMT level, NCH allocated a lead to ensure progress was made.
 Overall sponsorship rested with the Chief Executive.
-Programme management was carried out by Director of Property Services and Director of Organisational Development.
+Programme management was carried out by the Director of Property Services and the Director of Organisational Development.
 A direct link was made to the Board and Chair ensuring ongoing engagement.